duaneodom/rclink4g/docs/README.md

 3. **autopilot**: connecting to the autopilot
 4. **online**: the system is online

+If the online LED flashes quickly, this is an indication that the RCLink4G couldn't reach the GCS address that you have defined in the [RCLink4G Setup](#rclink4g-setup) section.
+Make sure the GCS is connected to the internet and the mesh VPN (tailscale) and then click the restart button on the web interface to retry the connection.
 If the online LED turns off, this is an indication that internet/VPN connectivity was lost.
 The system will attempt to reset the internet connection, reconnect to the autopilot and restart the video streams.